 - Farmland Futures

 - Donate to POST

-Summer nights are practically invitations to go stargazing; things have cooled off from the heat of the day and the hectic schedules of the school year, and it’s OK if the kids stay up a little past their bedtime.
-The trick is finding a spot where your view is unobstructed by building or light pollution, and POST-protected lands are the perfect places to practice some amateur astronomy.
+Summer is the perfect time to go stargazing; things have cooled off from the heat of the day and the hectic schedules of the school year, and it’s OK if the kids stay up a little past their bedtime.
+The trick is finding a spot where your views are unobstructed by buildings or light pollution.
+Fortunately, we’re surrounded by open space in the Bay Area and there are many places to practice some amateur astronomy.

-Another, more adventurous camping opportunity is the Black Mountain Backpacker’s Camp at Monte Bello Open Space Preserve, which POST has helped protect with several acquisitions over the years.
+Another more adventurous camping opportunity is the Black Mountain Backpacker’s Camp at Monte Bello Open Space Preserve, which POST has helped protect with several acquisitions over the years.
 The hike is only 1.5 miles, but you quickly arrive in another world.
 The camp is in an open field, making it the perfect spot to view the Milky Way.
-If you don’t want to spend the night, docents lead night hikes at Monte Bello or you can get an astronomy permit for after-hours access to the preserve.
+If you don’t want to spend the night, docents lead night hikes at Monte Bello.

-The moon is also an important factor in stargazing.
-For the best view of the stars, avoid times when the moon is full (here’s a calendar), but be sure you don’t miss the moon completely.
-July 31st in a blue moon, meaning the second full moon in a month.
-You can also look forward to a lunar eclipse on September 28th.
+Don’t forget that the moon is also an important factor in stargazing.
+For the best view of the stars, avoid times when the moon is full (here’s a calendar).

 Peninsula Open Space Trust (POST) protects and cares for open space, farms and parkland in and around Silicon Valley.
 Since its founding in 1977, POST has been responsible for saving more than 75,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.